GAIA-UNIL/G2S/README.md

 ## Python AS example note

-`example/python/AnchorSampling.py` is now a minimal synthetic AS demo (based on the larger `AnchorSamplingSyntheticExperiment.py` flow): one masked AS run, concise metrics, and a compact 4-panel visualization.
-It also keeps the safer Python interface call pattern with repeated `-ti` arguments and explicit `float32` arrays.
+`example/python/as/anchor_sampling.py` is now a minimal synthetic AS demo using schema output.
+The older richer AS diagnostic remains available as `legacy_example/python/AnchorSamplingSyntheticExperiment.py`.

 ## Online Demo (Back! but slow)